Isair01/gourmet-goods-sales-dashboard/README.md

 ---

-## 🔍 Project Overview
+## Project Overview

-The goal of this dashboard was to help stakeholders understand performance metrics and trends across different dimensions including:
+The goal of this dashboard was to help stakeholders understand performance metrics and trends across different dimensions as below:

 - Geographical Area
 - Client Type